 In the beginning, it takes a little longer to meal prep.
 Once you’ve done it a couple of times, I promise it goes much faster.

-Alternately, if you don’t want to meal plan or prep, you can consider a meal delivery service.
+If you don’t want to meal plan or prep, you can consider a meal delivery service.
 My go-to meal delivery service is Sakara Nutrition.

 Now it’s your turn!!

 Woo hoo!!
 You are prepped and ready to roll out of bed Monday morning to start your intermittent fasting journey!
 No more hesitation or wondering how to start!
-If you need some encouragement or entertainment when starting out, you can read the details of my first week HERE.

 I hope these tips are helpful and give you a jump-start toward your goals!
+If you’re interested in a complete 90 day step-by-step Intermittent Fasting Jump-Start, check that out here!